rmaucher/openssl-panama-foreign/README.md

 It uses the JEP 424 API.
 More details on this API are available at `https://openjdk.java.net/jeps/424`.

-## Building the panama-foreign JDK
+## Building the JDK with the JEP 424 API

-Clone `https://github.com/openjdk/panama-foreign/` in some location and checkout the `foreign-preview` branch.
-This is a forked Java 19 development JVM with the added JEP 424 API.
+Clone `https://github.com/openjdk/jdk/` in some location and checkout the `foreign-preview` branch.
+This is a Java 19 development JVM with the JEP 424 API.
 It may fail to build.
 When this happens, step back one commit at a time until it does.

 ```